Learning never ends. But the motivation to learn does. That’s why so many adult educators adopt effective adult learning strategies.

 - Adopt flexible learning strategies: If there’s one great enemy of adult learning, it is rigidity.
 Most adult learners are busy people who only need to squeeze out time for more education.
 Keep learning hours flexible and allow them to learn at greater convenience.

 - Be as practical as possible: Adult learners are practical learners.
 Without being realistic, you won’t be able to impart as much knowledge as you would like to adults.
-If a subject can be viewed physically, take adults there rather than explaining it in a class.
+If a subject can be viewed physically, take adults there rather than explaining it in class.

 - Keep it lively: An adult learning class should be a lively one.
 If it’s not, the learning won’t be fun.
 Allow the students to interact freely and make it look less formal.